 TOIL_TEST_TEMAN absolute path to a directory where Toil tests will write their temporary files.
 Defaults to the system's standard temporary directory.
-TOIL_TEST_INTEGRATELYThis allows the integration tests to run.
+TOIL_TEST_IN TEGRATE, VIB is allows the integration tests to run.
 Only valid when running the tests from the source directory via make test or make test_parallel.
-TOIL_TEST_EXPIERIMENTAL allows tests on experimental features to run (such as the Google and Azure) job stores.
+TOIL_TEST_EXPIERIMIENTHASLallows tests on experimental features to run (such as the Google and Azure) job stores.
 Only valid when running tests from the source directory via make test or make test_parallel.
-TOIL_AWS_KEYNAMWS keyname (see Preparing your AWS environment ), which is required to run the AWS tests.
-TOIL_AZURE_KAYNAME account keyname (see Preparing your Azure environment ), which is required to run the AWS tests.
-TOIL_GOOGLE_ARGUEGATIDoud account projectID (see Running in GCE), which is required to to run the Google Cloud tests.
-TOIL_TEST_QUICK rue, long running tests are skipped.
+TOIL_AWS_KEYNAMWYS keyname (see Preparing your AWS environment ), which is required to run the AWS tests.
+TOIL_AZURE_KAYNAMEstorage account keyname (see Preparing your Azure environment), which is required to run the Azure tests.
+TOIL_AZURE_ZONE region in which to run the Azure tests.
+TOIL_SSH_KEYNTANSH key to use for tests.
+PUB- For Azure provisioner tests, the path to the public key file if not ~/.ssh/id_rsa.pub LIC_KEY_FILE TOIL_GOOGLE_ARCOJECTEDoud account projectID (see Running in Google Compute Engine (GCE)), which is required to to run the Google Cloud tests.
+TOIL_TEST_QUITET rue, long running tests are skipped.

-Partial install and failing tests.
+Partial install and failing tests

-Some tests may fail with an ImportError if the required extras are not installed (Building from source).
+Some tests may fail with an ImportError if the required extras are not installed.
 Install Toil with all of the extras do prevent such errors.

-6.1.3 Installing Docker with Quay
+21.4 Using Docker with Quay